The Silver/ Silver Chloride or simply the Silver Chloride Reference Electrode (Ag/AgCl)

 This kit includes the Reference Electrode with compatible maintenance and refill accessories.

 - Electrode Refill Solution Electrolyte 30 ml

 - Maintenance Manual

 - The Silver-Silver Chloride electrode has been shown to possess superior characteristics to that of non-chlorided silver electrodes when recording low-level AC and DC potentials.
-Chloridized silver electrodes present less low frequency "noise" than gold or silver electrodes.
+Chloridized silver electrodes present less low-frequency "noise" than gold or silver electrodes.
 The Koslow Silver-Silver Chloride electrodes are constructed of pure silver and then chloridized to provide stability and low noise characteristics.
-The Silver/Silver Chloride potential is approximate -0.199 Volts vs. Normal Hydrogen Electrode (NHE) or -0.047 Volts vs. Saturated Calomel Reference Electrode (SCE) Electrode potential is stable to plus or minus one millivolt and recovers quickly from small temperature excursions.
+The Silver/Silver Chloride potential is approximately -0.199 Volts vs. Normal Hydrogen Electrode (NHE) or -0.047 Volts vs. Saturated Calomel Reference Electrode (SCE) Electrode potential is stable to plus or minus one millivolt and recovers quickly from small temperature excursions.

 - The Silver Chloride Electrode has applications in electroanalysis, battery testing and maintenance, corrosion testing, and electro-analytical studies.

 - Porous junction tip is made with electroporous KT Glass and is replaceable when damaged or contaminated.

 - Packaged with care in a handy storage carton and includes instructions with SDS.

 |- 244 mV vs. Normal Hydrogen Electrode (NHE)|